Charlie64N7/d.atm/README.md

 1. Once <b>d.atm<b/> is fully assembled, establish connection from an available usb port on your pc into the d.atm port.
 This is located on the rear side of <b>d.atm.<b/>

  2. Unzip the contents from the github respository.
-Move the folder <a href="https://github.com/Charlie64N7/datm/OWL"OWL> to “documents/Arduino/Libraries”.
+Move the folder [OWL] (https://github.com/Charlie64N7/OWL) to “documents/Arduino/Libraries”.

 3. Using the Arduino IDE, open “/datm/datm.ino” file.
 Then go to “Tools/Board” and make sure “Arduino Uno” is selected.
 In “Tools/Port” select the port that says “(Arduino Uno)”.
 Lastly, click “Upload” to run the code onto d.atm.
 Now, whenever plugged in, this .ino file will be running.